 History.
 The Journal emerged in 2010 when the present Editorial Board and the Advisory Board have been established.
 The Editors referred to the former philosophical journal Studia Philosophica also published by the Department of Philosophy and Sociology, Pedagogical University of Cracow, within a series called Annales Universitatis Paedagogicae Cracoviensis.
 However, since 2010 the conception of the Journal has been essentially redefined and its structure reshaped.
 We decided to change the previous title to Argument: Biannual Philosophical Journal, while separating it from the University annual series and converting to a biannual peer reviewed online periodical.

-- give the exact internet address of the journal following the regular bibliographic data, e.g. A. Nowak, The Key Philosophical Question, Argument: Biannual Philosophical Journal, vol. 1, no 1 (2011), http://www.argument-journal.eu (accessed September 20, 2011).
+- give the exact internet address of the journal following the regular bibliographic data, e.g. A. Nowak, The Key Philosophical Question, Argument: Biannual Philosophical Journal, vol. 1, no 1 (2011).
+Retrived from http://www.argument-journal.eu

 - or, traditionally, simply refer to the particular page(s) of the paper indicated in the PDF file, e.g. A. Smith, The Key Philosophical Question, Argument: Biannual Philosophical Journal, vol. 1, no 1 (2011), pp. 13-25.